aws-samples/amazon-location-samples/openlayers-amplify/README.md

 ![](./img/README02.png)

-This example demonstrates how to use OpenLayers with Amazon Location Service and AWS Amplify within a Vue.js application.
+This example demonstrates how to use OpenLayers with Amazon Location Service and AWS Amplify.

 ## Execution environment